immem-hackathon-2025/PORT/README.md

     Raw reads are processed with Porechop to remove adapters and low-quality regions.

 2. **Assembly:**
-    Trimmed reads are assembled using the specified assembler (e.g., Autoculer or Draginflye).
-The user can select which assembler to use by providing it as an input parameter.
+    Trimmed reads are assembled using the specified assembler (e.g., Autoculer or Dragonflye).
+    The user can select which assembler to use by providing it as an input parameter `--assembler`.

 ## Output

 - Assembled plasmid sequences (FASTA)
 - QC reports
+- AMR reports
+- MGE reports
+- Mobsuite reports
+- Plasmids
 - Log files

 ## Citation